JiZhang495/wavemusic/README.md

 # WaveMusic
-Writing music audio files using the *wave* module in Python
+Writing music audio files using sine, square, triangular and sawtooth waves

 ----
 The *wave* module in the Python standard library provides a convenient interface to the WAV sound format.